Terraform ECS Fargate Example

 - Build an ECR instance

-- Push our locally built container to our ECR
+- Use our local Docker client to push our container image to our ECR

 # ./main.tf